-The short answer to this is ‘As soon as you can afford to’ but realistically this is likely to depend on at what age you started saving and how much of your earnings you save over your lifetime.
+The short answer to this is ‘As soon as you can afford to’.
+But realistically this is likely to depend on at what age you started saving and how much of your earnings you save over your lifetime.

-One of the most important is your age when you buy an annuity: other things being equal, your annuity will generate much more cash every year if you buy it at age 70 than at age 60.
+One of the most important is your age when you buy an annuity.
+Other things being equal, your annuity will generate much more cash every year if you buy it at age 70 than at age 60.

-You will be able to buy an annuity at an age determined by the terms of your pension scheme – no sooner than age 55, according to the law.
+You’ll be able to buy an annuity at an age determined by the terms of your pension scheme – but no sooner than age 55, according to the law.

-Lastly, some, mostly public sector, professions allow for earlier retirement than others.
-These will almost all have their own special pension arrangements taking this into account, which they will have made their staff aware of.
+These professions will almost all have their own special pension arrangements taking this into account, which they will have made their staff aware of.